likexian/whois/README.md

 whois.go: A golang module for domain whois query.

-cli/main.go: A golang cli command for domain whois query.
+whois: A golang cli command for domain whois query.

-cli/build.sh: Build the cli command and test it.

 *Work for most domain extensions and most of the time.*